 If You Default On Your Federal Student Loans, Your SSDI Can Be Garnished

 In most situations, failure to make payments on your federal student loans after 270 days can result in default status.
-In this case, the federal government can garnish up to 15% of your SSDI payments to fulfill your student loan payments under the Treasury Offset Program (TOP).
+In this case, the federal government can garnish up to 15% of your Social Security payments to fulfill your student loan payments under the Treasury Offset Program (TOP).
+However, the first $750 of monthly benefits is protected and cannot be garnished for non-tax federal debts.

 Notice of Your Right to a Hearing – A letter that tells you the government plans to take money from you (like garnishing your benefits) and that you can ask for a meeting (hearing) to explain why they shouldn’t.